Make Your Way Lanark

 1. Start at the top of High Street and walk up St. Leonard Street going past Lanark Memorial Hall.

-2. Walk up St. Leonard’s Street for 2-5 minutes then take a right up a lane between houses.
+2. Walk up St. Leonard’s Street for 2-5 minutes then take a left up a lane between houses.
 This leads directly to Kildare Park.

 3. From Rhyber Avenue go straight ahead along a fence sided lane between houses, crossing St. Leonard Street and on to Smyllum Road and Robert Owen Primary School.